PeaceOloruntoba/Student-Study-Portal/README.md

-# Python Django
+# Python-Django
- This contains all my Django projects
+This are all my Python; Django projects in one repository but different branches.